Master of Science in Computer Science Plan A

 Restrictions

-1. No student may receive a tuition waiver if they have been found to have violated the Computer Science Code of Conduct or the Computer Science Cheating Policy and been reported to Student Services.
+1. No student may receive a tuition waiver if they have been found to have violated the department Code of Conduct or the department Cheating Policy and been reported to Student Services.

-3. Students who are employed outside of the Department will not be awarded tuition waivers from the Computer Science Department.
+2. Students who are employed outside of the Department will not be awarded tuition waivers from the School of Computing.
 They will need to petition the Department where they are working.

 Priorities for Tuition Awards